la2050/archive/_projects/2016/empowering-community-organizations-to-grow-through-logistics-and-data-analytics.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  SportUp directly impacts kids in Los Angeles County by making the programs that they participate in more sustainable.
+We work with afterschool, community, and athletic programs to help build capacity and engagement by giving them a tool to collect and interpreting attendance data.
+We will outreach to local programs and provide them with a platform and advisory services that will allow them to leverage their resources to impact more children throughout Los Angeles.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Suspension and expulsion rates","Truancy rates in elementary and